flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Thanks to OtherOS, experienced users had the opportunity to develop homebrew applications running on Cell without licensing restrictions, this was particularly interesting for research/scientific purposes [@games-cluster] [@operating_system-barcelona], as this console carried a more affordable price tag than a mainframe.
 For multimedia purposes, the Blu-ray drive and Multi-card reader were also accessible from OtherOS.

 On the other side, while OtherOS' privileges may surpass GameOS' (at the kernel level), **they don't overtake the hypervisor**, which still resides in memory.
 So, any hardware access from OtherOS still depends on the will of Sony's hypervisor, and it so happens that the latter **blocks access to RSX's command buffers** (preventing the use of the shader units, among other components used for accelerating graphics operations).
-Consequently, resulting Linux distribution resort to software rendering (all graphics are drawn by Cell) and then stream the frame-buffer to the RSX for display.
+Consequently, resulting Linux distributions resort to software rendering (all graphics are drawn by Cell) and then stream the frame-buffer to the RSX for display.
 While it's disappointing that OtherOS can't make use of the full capabilities of this console, this was probably done to reduce attack surfaces.
 Ironically, OtherOS' use of Cell is similar to how IBM/Toshiba/Sony may have originally envisioned the PS3!

 {.close-float}